sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

     },
     actions: new Action[]
     {
-        Move(B, X, Y),
+        MoveToBlock(B, X, Y),
         MoveToTable(B, X),
     });

+// Now we declare a few more constants - specific to the problem we want to solve:
+Constant blockA = new(nameof(blockA));
+Constant blockB = new(nameof(blockB));
+Constant blockC = new(nameof(blockC));

+// Finally, we can declare our problem.
 // Problems exist in a given domain, and consist of an initial state, an end goal, and a collection of objects that exist.
 // Note that here we have used a constructor overload without explicitly specifying what objects exist.
 This overload will
-// assume the existing objects are precisely the Constants that are referred to by the initial state and goal.
+// assume the existing objects are precisely the Constants that are referred to by the initial state and goal. var problem = new Problem(
-Constant blockA = new(nameof(blockA));
-Constant blockB = new(nameof(blockB));
-Constant blockC = new(nameof(blockC));

-var problem = new Problem(
     domain: domain,
     initialState: new(